I’m reading Gina Mallet’s Last Chance to Eat. It won the 2005 James Beard Award for Writing on Food, so I think I expected more.

 Also, apparently there is a protest outside the Palumbo center involving the formation of a student gay and lesbian association.
 This Post-Gazette article details the ongoing debate, and

-by Duquesne student Matthew Pratter is what started the whole thing.
+this article by Duquesne student Matthew Pratter is what started the whole thing.
 I have to say, this is a tough case.
 Just to set it out there to start, I couldn’t care less who’s gay and who’s not; frankly, I don’t care what goes on between consenting adults as long as I don’t have to hear about it EVER.
 I don’t want to hear sexual details of anyone’s life – straight, gay, whatever.
 So…on one hand, it’s a Catholic school, you knew that coming into it, why would you make life harder for yourself as a gay man?
 Why not go to a public university where no one cares?
 I understand that there are religious issues, that homosexuals can also be devoutly religious, but just in the interest of self-preservation (or maybe I am just a coward, or not as much of a troublemaker as I like to pride myself on), I would go where it was not even an issue.
 But, on the other hand, as a religious institution, how about exhibiting some of that Christian love, charity, and acceptance touted by Jesus Christ?
 You know, “He who is without sin cast the first stone,” or even better, “Judge not, lest ye be judged.”
 Jesus welcomed everyone to His fold, not just the purely socially acceptable.
 Don’t you think it might be worth our while to try to live up to that example, and “live peaceably with all men,” and be tolerant and caring?
 It could always be you, don’t forget.
 Just because it’s not, today, just because today it’s the homosexuals, or the Jews, or the Arabs, or the single mothers, or the women, or whomever – tomorrow it could be you.
 The possibility always makes me remember this little composition I read ages ago somewhere.

 Just a one-off: